astral-sh/ty/docs/exclusions.md

 By default, ty ignores files listed in an `.ignore` or `.gitignore` file.
 To disable this functionality, set [`respect-ignore-files`](./reference/configuration.md#respect-ignore-files) to `false`.

+## Explicit targets

-You may also explicitly pass the paths that ty should check, e.g.:
+You may explicitly pass the paths that ty should check, e.g.:

 ```shell
 ty check src scripts/benchmark.py